 Tip 2: How To Find A Balance Between Search Volume And Competition In Your Online Market

 Whatever you do, don’t get caught at either end of looking for low competition or high volume keywords.

 If there’s a LOT of search volume for your keywords, there’ll be HIGH competition as well.
 In this case, it’s senseless trying to rank for keywords that you have no chances of ranking for, especially as a new brand.
 On the other hand, if you choose keywords with virtually no competition, it either means they have no buying intent or no brand has discovered them yet.
 The latter is highly unlikely.

 Keyword volume and competition tend to operate on different axes when evaluation commercial verticals, however, when it comes to e-commerce I would say they’re more so the opposite ends of the same spectrum, so you have to find something in the middle instead of focusing too much on either end and getting caught – Nick Eubanks

 If you fall victim to landing on either end – competition or volume -, you’re going to end up burning out your cash and resources either competing against incredibly competitive keywords or ranking for a bunch of keywords that have do not create sales.

 To identify keywords with purchase intent, you need to know your target audience and your competition’s SEO strategies.
-I have used SEMRush to find profitable keywords.
-You can also use this search market research tool and use a repeatable process to understand the realistic rank potential of your target keywords.
+I have used SEMRush to find profitable niche keywords.
+You can also use this search market research tool and use a repeatable step process to understand the realistic rank potential of your target keywords.

 If you are going to rank on Google, you need to know what you are selling.